enthought/pyface/docs/source/toolkits.rst

     from tratis.etsconfig.api import ETSConfig
     ETSConfig.toolkit = 'qt'

-  This must be done _before_ any widget imports in your application, including importing :py:mod:`pyface.api`.
-Precisely, this must be set before the first import of :py:mod:`pyface.toolkit`.
+  This must be done _before_ any widget imports in your application.
+  Precisely, this must be set before the first call to :py:func:`pyface.base_toolkit.find_toolkit` (which usually happens as a side-effect of importing :py:mod:`pyface.toolkit`).

 If for some reason Pyface can't load a deliberately specified toolkit, then it will raise an exception.